Alicia Dickenstein: Honors

 In 2020 she was named a SIAM Fellow "for contributions to algebraic geometry and its applications within geometric modeling and in the study of biochemical reaction networks".

 In 2021, Dickenstein received the L’Oréal-UNESCO For Women in Science International Award for the Latin America and Caribbean region.
 She was "recognized for her outstanding contributions at the forefront of mathematical innovation by leveraging algebraic geometry in the field of molecular biology.
 Her research enables scientists to understand the structures and behavior of cells and molecules, even on a microscopic scale.
 Operating at the frontier between pure and applied mathematics, she has forged important links to physics and chemistry and enabled biologists to gain an in-depth structural understanding of biochemical reactions and enzymatic networks."

+In 2023 she was granted the Platinum Konex Award for her work in Mathematics in the last decade.

 Leadership

 In 2021, Dickensen joined the SIAM Council as a Member-at-Large.

-Children's Books
+Children's books

 Dickenstein has produced several books for children, including Mate max: la matemática en todas partes, which presents mathematical problems designed for young children.